North Somerset Nature

 After the sixth form and 'O' Levels I qualified for my apprenticeship and travelled to Filton and Patchway, Bristol to Bristol Aeroplane Technical College and Bristol Siddeley Engines where I received my training.
 I made the round journey of 40 miles daily (pre M5 Motorway) in all weathers firstly using a second hand metallic blue Triumph Tigress scooter and later a brand new red Honda CB95 motorcycle.

-My apprenticeship and training coincided with the VTOL (vertical take off and landing) and SST (super sonic transport) programmes.
-It was spent working on the development and production of Pegasus (RAF and USAF Harrier power units) and Olympus (Concorde power units) engines.
+My apprenticeship and training coincided with the VTOL (vertical take off and landing) and SST (super sonic transport) aircraft programmes.
+It was spent working on the development and production of Pegasus (RAF Harrier and USAF AV8B power units) and Olympus (Concorde power units) engines.
 Production of the Hercules and Centaurus radial sleeve valve piston engines was at this time being wound down and eventually piston engine service work at the Whitchurch, Bristol site was terminated and personnel transferred to Patchway, Bristol.

 Other engines in development and production were at that time the Orpheus, Proteus and Viper and when Rolls Royce became involved the Spey and RB211 engines.
 Development of various maritime and industrial variants of the previously mentioned gas turbine engines was also in progress for such uses as the propulsion of naval vessels, electric power generation and the pumping of oil and gas.